Summary of the Careers Programme

 Careers Education is an integral part of Personal, Social and Health Education and tutor periods.
 Lilian Baylis Technology School has its own dedicated Careers Advisor and provides careers education and opportunities for all students.
 The programme includes:

-- Y7 and 8: A number of assemblies and presentations which help students to start thinking about their future including what qualifications are needed for which careers, the importance of EBacc subjects (English, Maths, Science, Computer Science, Languages, History and Geography) and thinking about university and apprenticeships.
+- Y8: This year the focus is on Achieving your Potential.
+There will be a university visit for all Year 8 students, plus a careers talk on HMRC and working for the government.
+There are also a number of assemblies and presentations which help students to start thinking about their future including what qualifications are needed for which careers, the importance of EBacc subjects (English, Maths, Science, Computer Science, Languages, History and Geography) and thinking about university and apprenticeships.

-- Y9: Students are supported in choosing their option subjects so they complement any career they might choose to follow in the future.
-An emphasis is placed on EBacc and STEM (Science, Technology, Engineering and Maths) subjects.
+- Y9: This year the focus is on Your Future.
+Students are supported in choosing their option subjects so they complement any career they might choose to follow in the future.
+There is a careers conference for all students with an emphasis placed on EBacc and STEM (Science, Technology, Engineering and Maths) subjects.
+There was also a chance to hear about the work of the government and in particular, HMRC.

-- Y11/12/13: Students are supported in applying for apprenticeships, places at a 6th form and university as well as visiting local colleges, universities and work places.
-In addition all Y12 and Y13 can have a work based mentor in a career they wish to follow.
+- Y12/13: This year the focus is on Securing Success.
+Students give back to the school with a number of initiatives such as reading champions and mentoring of Year 7, 9 and 11 students.
+Year 12/13 are supported in applying for apprenticeships, places at a 6th form and university as well as visiting local colleges, universities and work places.
+In addition, all Y12 and Y13 can have a work based mentor in a career they wish to follow.

 - All years: A half termly careers stall outside the canteen where students can come for advice and information.